trpouh/preacher/README.md

 ## Psalms

-Psalms are the heart of the preacher.
-They are defined as list items in the `sermon.yaml` file.
-Every psalm is defined in its own chapter, however psalms shares a couple of properties to allow for (future) logic:
+Psalms are the heart of every worship.
+They are defined in a list in the `sermon.yaml` file.

+Additionaly to their specific fields, psalms shares a couple of common properties that can be leveraged throughout the whole worship:

 ```yaml
 - type: <Generic-Psalm>